mephody-bro/GraphEmbeddings/README.md

 This repository contains realization of `DDoS` (aka `Histogram loss`) algorithm for generating graph embeddings.

+## How to run
+install dependencies from requirements.txt and launch the run script

+`python run.py`

+You can also change parameters.

+`python run.py --dimensions 32`

+Look at run.py source for all the params.

 ## Structure
 All code is stored in folder `final_src`